|

 - RAAKEL:

-Finnish form of Rachel, meaning "ewe."
+Finnish form of Hebrew Rachel, meaning "ewe."

-- RABAB:
+- RABAB

-Arabic name derived from the word rababah, meaning "musical
+(رباب): Arabic name derived from the word rababah, meaning "musical

 instrument."

-- RABIA
+- RABI'A

-(Rabi'a): Feminine form of Arabic Rabi,
+(ربيعة): Feminine form of Arabic Rabi,

 meaning "springtime."